Why & How to Monitor Competition on the App Stores

-- Monitoring competitor’s app rankings and visibility: check when your competitors update their metadata and monitor the impact it has on their app visibility.
-Also closely look at how visible they are on keywords that are very important to your brand and your app, to make sure to be aware of potential threats.
+- Monitoring competitor’s app rankings & visibility: Check when your competitors update their metadata and monitor the impact it has on their app visibility.
+Also closely look at how visible they are on keywords that are important to your brand and your app.
+This will help you identify potential threats.

-Which competitor apps to monitor in the app store?
+Which competitor apps to monitor on the app stores?

 The first step of your competitor research should be to establish a broad pool of apps with whom you compete.

-- Look for apps that have a similar core activity - those are your direct competitors (eg. Uber and Lyft).
+- Look for apps that have a similar core activity, those are your direct competitors.
+For example, Uber and Lyft.

-- Consider apps that have a few similar features, even if their main purpose is different from yours (eg. Uber and GoEuro)
+- Consider apps that have a few similar features, even if their main purpose is different from yours.
+For example, Uber and GoEuro.

-- Don’t forget apps that have a completely different purpose than yours but are still competing for similar keywords (eg. for Uber, look at driving games).
+- Don’t forget apps that have a completely different purpose than yours but still competing for similar keywords.
+For example, look at driving games for Uber.
 We call these “ASO competitors”.

 On AppTweak, we actually help you get started with that research.
 Once you’ve found your app in our platform and added it to your dashboard, we’ll suggest potential competitors.